 In 2006, Dr. Huang joined the Case Western Reserve University School of Medicine faculty as an Assistant Professor in the Division of Pediatric Hematology / Oncology at Rainbow Babies & Children’s Hospital - Rainbow / Seidman Cancer Center with a secondary faculty appointment in the Department of Pathology, Biomedical Engineering and General Medical Sciences, as well as a member of the Case Comprehensive Cancer Center.
 Currently.
-Dr. Huang is also the director of clinical fellowship program in Pediatric Hematology / Oncology since 2007.
+Dr. Huang is also the director of clinical fellowship program in Pediatric Hematology / Oncology since 2007 and the director of CWRU's Medical Scientist Training Program.
 Dr. Huang was promoted to Associate Professor in 2012.

 Our laboratory is interested in applying this and other classical immunological techniques to study various aspects of anti-tumor immune responses, immune-host-pathogen interaction, T cell-mediated memory immunity, and chemokine - receptor biology.

 Ongoing projects include: